Job Vacancies

 Job Description:

 This role contributes directly to the growth, development and excellence of our tauira as they train for careers within the Aotearoa performing arts sector.
-We are seeking an individual with deep specialist knowledge, tertiary teaching experience, strong professional practice, and a commitment to teaching within a decolonised collaborative environment.
+The position is responsible for supporting the decolonised curriculum at Toi Whakaari, aligned to the decolonisation of the kura and the commitment to giving full effect to Te Tiriti o Waitangi.

 Toi Whakaari: New Zealand Drama School